anthonyradose/vanhalen_milestone_project/README.md

 4. Opened any of the HTML files (e.g., index.html, tour.html, media.html, etc.) in a web browser of my choice directly from the local project directory.

+**Fork and Clone Repository:**

+1. Visit the GitHub repository and click on the "Fork" button in the top-right corner.
+This will create a copy of the repository under your GitHub account.

+2. On your forked repository's page, click on the "Code" button and copy the repository's URL.

+3. Open your preferred Command Line Interface (e.g., Terminal, Git Bash) and navigate to the directory where you want to clone the repository.

+4. Enter the following command in the command line:
+`git clone [repository URL]`

+5. Navigate into the Repository: Use the cd command to navigate into the cloned repository:
+`cd [repository name]`

+(Replace [repository URL] with the actual URL of your forked repository and [repository name] with the name of the cloned repository on your local machine.)

 ---

 ## Credits